voxpupuli/puppet-redis/REFERENCE.md

 The value to return if the key is not found or the connection to Redis fails

 ## Data types

+### Redis::LogLevel

+This can be one of:
+* debug (a lot of information, useful for development/testing)
+* verbose (many rarely useful info, but not a mess like the debug level)
+* notice (moderately verbose, what you want in production probably)
+* warning (only very important / critical messages are logged)

+Alias of `Enum['debug', 'verbose', 'notice', 'warning']`

 ### Redis::RedisUrl